kototoibashi/dvd-pickup-microscope-poc/docs/index.md

 The signal outputs ch1 and ch2 are connected to the voice coil to move the objective lens in the focus and X-axis directions.
 V- of Supply is used to drive the voice coil motor of the second pickup, which is in charge of the Y-axis.
 This only uses half of the range of motion, but it is unavoidable.

+Wiring work becomes easier by using FFC connectors.
+[Issue #1 "26 pins socket pinout"](https://github.com/kototoibashi/dvd-pickup-microscope-poc/issues/1) provides an analysis of the wiring for the 26-pin FFC connector.

 ## Program